Fiordor/GPX-FEMECV/README.md

 In this case, the array works much better that the own map methods.

-Now we have the faster methods to works with the data.
+Now I have the faster methods to works with.
 This is special important because the action when press a trail must be immediate.

 ## Filter page

 <img src="./doc_img/filter_page.png" height="250" alt="filter_page">

-The [Filter](./src/PageFilter.js) page just return the town selected.
+The [Filter](./src/PageFilter.js) page just returns the town selected.
 It has a header with the alphabet to filter quickly the towns, and then choose it more easy.
-When pick a town, modify the filter attribute from params.
+When pick a town, modify the ```filter``` attribute from params.

 ## Map page

 <img src="./doc_img/map_page.png" height="250" alt="map_page">

-The [Map](./src/PageMap.js) page show the shape of the trail.
-This page, before show the map if its can (if has points), look for its points.
+The [Map](./src/PageMap.js) page shows the shape of the trail.
+This page, before shows the map if its can (if it has points), look for its points.
 If it has not defined the ```points``` attribute, try to download and save it.
-After download and save the points (if have) show the map.
+After download and save the points (if has) shows the map.